fivetran/fivetran_sdk/development-guide.md

 ### RPC Calls
 #### Schema
-This operation retrieves the customer's schemas, tables, and columns.
-It also includes an optional `selection_not_supported` field that indicates whether customers can select or deselect tables and columns within the Fivetran dashboard.
+The `Schema` RPC call retrieves the user's schemas, tables, and columns.
+It also includes an optional `selection_not_supported` field that indicates whether the user can select or deselect tables and columns within the Fivetran dashboard.

 #### Update
 This operation should retrieve data from the source.
 We send a request using the `UpdateRequest` message, which includes the customer's state, credentials, and schema information.
 The response, streaming through the `UpdateResponse` message, can contain data records and other supported operations.